Ιωάννης Θεμ. Τσουχλαράκης

 - In the Gala of the T.E.I.
 Musical Technology and Acoustics’ Department in Crete, (Branch of Rethimno), which was held in collaboration with the Prefectorial Self-Administration of Rethimno in June 9th 2003 under the topic:

-- In the International Congress Of Cretans in the Orthodox Academy of Crete in Kolibari, Chania, 20-24 August 2003.
+- In the International Congress Of Cretans, which was held in the Orthodox Academy of Crete in Kolibari, Chania, 20th-24th August 2003.

 «The musical instruments in Crete and their construction».

-In the 5th Symposium of Dance Research in Chania, which was organised by the Municipality of Chania, the Cultural Business of Municipality of Chania, the Greek Dance Archives and the Dance Group "Psiloritis" in Chania, in the Mediterranean Centre of Architecture (K.A.M.) in 6-8 May 2005, under the topic:
+In the 5th Symposium of Dance Research in Chania, which was organised by the Municipality of Chania, the Cultural Business of Municipality of Chania, the Greek Dance Archives and the Dance Group "Psiloritis" in Chania, at the Mediterranean Centre of Architecture (K.A.M.) in 6th-8th May 2005, under the topic:

 «The transition from the rural to the urban and the impacts in the music and dance tradition of the Greek islands.»